State Water Project

 Planned, constructed, and operated by the Department of Water Resources, the SWP is the nation’s largest state-built, multi-purpose, user-financed water project.
 It supplies water to more than 26 million people in northern California, the Bay Area, the San Joaquin Valley, the Central Coast and southern California.
 SWP water also irrigates about 750,000 acres of farmland, mainly in the San Joaquin Valley.

 The primary purpose of the SWP is water supply.
 SWP was designed to deliver nearly 4.2 million acre-feet of water per year.
-Water is received by 29 long-term SWP Water Contractors who then distribute it to farms, homes, and industries.
+Water is received by 29 long-term SWP Water Supply Contractors who distribute it to farms, homes, and industry.
 Water supply depends on rainfall, snowpack, runoff, water in storage facilities, and pumping capacity from the Delta, as well as operational constraints for fish and wildlife protection, water quality, and environmental and legal restrictions.